dakoo/dakoo.github.io/_posts/2015-08-05-quicksort-in-c.md

 There are a lot of implementations of quick sort algorithm.
 Even the time complexity of the algorithm is **nlog(n)**, the real performance is highly depending on the implementation.

-### Fastest quick sort implmentation I've ever used
+### Fastest quick sort in C

-The following source code presents the fastest quick sort implementation that I have ever used in common cases.
+The following source code presents the fastest quick sort implementation that <u>I have ever used</u>.
 Morover, the code is intuitive and easy to understand.

 {% highlight c %}
 #include <stdio.h>